 There are a lot of truths about the cannabis industry that you may not yet know.
 Our job here at the Cannabis Training University is to equip you with the knowledge you need to understand the industry.
 The federal government of the United States has given the states an allowance to dictate and put into place their own regulations and rules.
-The states have enjoyed massive economic benefits and more entrepreneurs are taking advantage of the profits that can be made in the cannabis industry.
+The states have enjoyed massive economic benefits.
+More entrepreneurs are taking advantage of the profits that can be made in the cannabis industry.
 This is good because it creates more jobs.

 Regardless of all the economic benefits that marijuana is providing to the cannabis industry, there are still some very serious problems to consider.
 There is still a looming threat in the cannabis industry as there is a new white house administration with a President and Attorney General who are against marijuana legalization.
 Moreover, the federal government still has marijuana categorized as a dangerous drug.
-So that means, the feds can come into any marijuana dispensary and ransack the place and take staff members to jail.
+That means, the feds can come into any marijuana dispensary and ransack the place and take staff members to jail.

 Advocates are hopeful that since the cannabis industry is taking root in some distinct places, fast changes are going to take place.
 In addition, there are many other states that are seeking marijuana legalization for the purpose of tax revenue increases.
 Voters are voicing their approval for the support of the cannabis industry when they go to the polls.
 And that is a good sign of movement.
 Let’s take a look at some of the lessons that have been learned by some people working in the cannabis industry.